 To export data from Salesforce to Google Drive, perform the following steps.

-STEP 1 Create Connections to Data Source
+STEP 1: Create Connections to Data Source

-1. For the Salesforce connection, you have to select the Environment and the Authentication type and specify other connection parameters and settings.
+- For the Salesforce connection, you have to select the Environment and the Authentication type and specify other connection parameters and settings.

-2. When creating a connection to Google Drive, you need only the access token, which is automatically generated when you sign in with Google.
+- When creating a connection to Google Drive, you need only the access token, which is automatically generated when you sign in with Google.

-STEP 2 Create Export
+STEP 2: Create Export

 To set up the Export, you have to do the following:

-- Create a new Export: Click +Create New —> Export in the Data Integration block
+- Create a new Export: Click +Create New –> Export in the Data Integration block.

-- Select Salesforce connection as a Source.
+- Select the Salesforce connection as a Source.

 Click More options to set the additional CSV options for the target file, if needed.

-STEP 3 Configure Export Task
+STEP 3: Configure Export Task

 - Click Add new on the right to open the package task editor.

 - Select the Salesforce object to be exported from the dropdown list.
 By default, all the fields of the table are selected for Export.
-You can clear the fields checkboxes to exclude some fields from the Export.
+You can clear the checkbox fields to exclude some fields from the Export.

 - Add filters if needed.